Google SWOT Analysis & Recommendations

 3. Product imitation and counterfeiting

-Google competes against large and innovative multinational companies like Apple, Microsoft, Samsung, and Amazon.
-In the SWOT analysis model, this competitive environment presents a significant threat against the technology business.
-These competitors could reduce Google’s market share and revenues.
+Google competes with large and innovative multinational companies, like Apple, Microsoft, Facebook, and Amazon.
+In the SWOT analysis model, this competitive environment presents a significant threat to Alphabet’s technology business.
+These competitors can reduce Google’s market share and revenues.
 Regulatory restrictions are another external strategic factor that threatens the online services business.
 In this SWOT analysis, such a threat prevents the business from maximizing the use of its capabilities, such as in data mining.
-Nonetheless, regulatory restrictions are necessary to addresses stakeholders’ concerns (see Google’s corporate social responsibility strategy).
-The company could communicate its data privacy and protection compliance efforts to customers to optimize its corporate image.
-This regulatory external factor is also a trend identified in the PESTEL/PESTLE analysis of Google LLC.
-In addition, product imitation and counterfeiting threatens the company’s brand image and competitiveness, especially in markets where counterfeit consumer electronics abound.
-Furthermore, the threat of new entry may influence the industry, but strong brand image and global presence ensure Google’s competitiveness.
-In this aspect of the SWOT analysis, threats impose limits and challenges against the technology giant’s growth, although suitable strategies could address such issues.
+Nonetheless, regulatory restrictions are necessary to address stakeholders’ concerns related to Google’s (Alphabet’s) corporate social responsibility strategy.
+The company can communicate its data privacy and protection compliance to customers to optimize its corporate image.
+This regulatory external factor is also a trend identified in the PESTEL/PESTLE analysis of Google (Alphabet).
+In addition, product imitation and counterfeiting threaten the company’s brand image and competitiveness, especially in markets where counterfeit consumer electronics abound.
+Furthermore, the threat of new entry may influence the industry, but Google’s strong brand image and global presence ensure competitiveness.
+In this aspect of the SWOT analysis, threats impose limits and challenges against Alphabet’s growth, although suitable strategies can address such issues.

-In relation, this SWOT analysis identifies the strategic weakness of the company’s insignificant brick-and-mortar presence for consumer electronics.
+This SWOT analysis identifies the strategic weakness of Alphabet’s insignificant brick-and-mortar presence for consumer electronics.
 This condition makes Google weak in providing tailored first-hand experiences to customers.
-This weakness could negatively affect customer experience and business revenues from the sale of products like Pixel smartphones and Google Home.
+This weakness can negatively affect customer experience and business revenues from the sale of products, like Pixel smartphones and Google Nest.
 It is recommended that the company establish brick-and-mortar stores for hardware sales in key locations.
-Also, Google could enter new space-sharing agreements with big-box retailers to create kiosks or store-within-a-store spaces for the company’s consumer electronics.
+Also, Google can enter new space-sharing agreements with big-box retailers to create kiosks or store-within-a-store spaces for the company’s consumer electronics.

 References